ofiwg/libfabric/man/fi_endpoint.3.md

 associated with the scalable endpoint when attempting to close, the call will return -FI_EBUSY.

+Outstanding operations posted to the endpoint when fi_close is called will be discarded.
+Discarded operations will silently be dropped, with no completions reported.
+Additionally, a provider may discard previously completed operations from the associated completion queue(s).
+The behavior to discard completed operations is provider specific.

 ## fi_ep_bind

 fi_ep_bind is used to associate an endpoint with hardware resources.